ICIQ/iciq.github.io/_posts/2013-01-17-why_to_publish_in_camcos.md

 ---
 layout: post
-title: 5 reasons why you should submit your next paper to CAMCoS
+title: "5 reasons why you should submit your next paper to CAMCoS"
-name: 5 reasons why you should submit your next paper to CAMCoS
+name: "5 reasons why you should submit your next paper to CAMCoS"
 subtitle: Based on my experience
 tags: scientific-publishing
 categories: blog-post